antimof/UxPlay/README.md

 4. sudo apt-get install libx11-dev  (for the X_display name fix for screen-sharing with e.g.,  ZOOM)
 4. mkdir build
 5. cd build
-6. cmake ..      (or "cmake -DZOOMFIX=ON .." to get the screen-sharing fix)
+6. cmake ..      (or "cmake -DZOOMFIX=ON .." to get a screen-sharing fix to
-(or "cmake -DCHANGE_DISPLAY_NAME=ON .. " to get the display name change from "uxplay" to the AirPlay server_name  without applying ZOOMFIX)
+make the mirror display windom visible to screen-sharing applications such as Zoom, see below).
 7. make
 8. sudo make install